johnston9/shot-caller/TESTING.md

 - Use Case: View the Scene Script in it's original PDF format<br>

-  1. Click on the "View Script as PDF" link at the bottom of the Script page.
+  1. Click on the "Click here to View the original Script file" link on the Script page.
-  2. The Script opens on a new tab in it's original PDF format.
+  2. The Script opens in a new tab in it's original PDF format.

 - Use Case: Download the Scene Script<br>